collective/plone.app.locales/README.rst

 `How to contribute to Plone Core translations <https://docs.plone.org/develop/plone/i18n/contribute_to_translations.html>`_

-Plone Core packages:
+Plone Core i18n domains:

-- atcontenttypes-manual.pot
-- atcontenttypes.pot
-- atreferencebrowserwidget-manual.pot
-- atreferencebrowserwidget.pot
-- cmfeditions-manual.pot
-- cmfeditions.pot
-- cmfplacefulworkflow-manual.pot
+- atcontenttypes
-- cmfplacefulworkflow.pot
+- atreferencebrowserwidget
-- plone-generated.pot
+- cmfeditions
-- plone-manual.pot
+- cmfplacefulworkflow
-- plone.pot
+- plone
-- plonefrontpage.pot
+- plonefrontpage
-- plonelocales.pot
+- plonelocales
-- widgets.pot
+- widgets (mockup)

 and the following non core add-ons at ``locales-addons`` directory:

-- plone.app.ldap.pot
-- plone.app.ldap-manual.pot
+- plone.app.ldap

 .. note:: A `Contributor’s Agreement <https://plone.org/foundation/contributors-agreement>`_ is not needed to contribute to this repository.